-The Second Circuit in turn has further explained the significance and difference between its entry of judgment and its later issuance of mandate.
+The Second Circuit in turn has further explained the significant difference between its entry of judgment and its later issuance of mandate.
 "The judgment is the document that states the dispositive action taken by the court of appeals, and it becomes effective upon its entry on the docket of the court of appeals."
 United States v.
 Reyes, 49 F.3d 63, 65 (2d Cir.
 1995) (emphasis added).
-"Appellate Rule 36 clarifies that an appellate judgment is considered 'entered' when notation of the judgment is made in the appellate court's docket."
+"Rule 36 clarifies that an appellate judgment is considered 'entered' when notation of the judgment is made in the appellate court's docket."
 Id. at 67.
 By contrast, "[t]he mandate is the document that officially conveys to the district court the action taken by the court of appeals."
 Id. at 66.

-What all this means is that when the Second Circuit entered its orders dismissing both of Williams' appeals on February 28, 2019, its orders were judgments with immediate effect.
-They had immediate dismissal effect even though the mandates had not yet issued.
+What all this means is that when the Second Circuit entered its orders dismissing both of Williams' appeals on February 28, 2019, its orders were judgments with immediate dismissal effect, even though the mandates had not yet issued.
 See In re Zermeno-Gomez, 868 F.3d 1048, 1052-53 (9th Cir.
 2017) (district courts immediately bound by published decision of appeals court notwithstanding appeals court's stay of mandate).
-Indeed, the Second Circuit orders at issue in this case stated on their face that "the appeals are DISMISSED."
-The entry of these orders "dismissed" Williams' appeals within the meaning of section 1915(g).
+Indeed, the Second Circuit orders at issue in this case stated on their face that "the appeals are DISMISSED."3 The entry of these orders "dismissed" Williams' appeals within the meaning of section 1915(g).

 This conclusion is reinforced by the reasoning of the Supreme Court in Coleman v.
 Tollefson, supra.
 Interpreting the term "dismissed" as it is used in section 1915(g), the Supreme Court explained that "the linguistic term 'dismiss,' taken alone, does not normally include subsequent appellate activity."
 Coleman, 135 S.Ct. at 1763.
-Although this part of the Supreme
+Although this part of the Supreme Court's ruling was describing subsequent appellate activity following a district court's entry of judgment, the same principle applies to an appellate court's judgment and the appellate activity

-&lt;sup>3 A review of the docket for both appeals shows that for both cases the Second Circuit entered twin sets of docket entries on February 28, 2019, with links to the identical order.
+3 A review of the docket for both appeals shows that for both cases the Second Circuit entered twin sets of docket entries on February 28, 2019, with links to the identical order.
 The first of these entries reflects the Second Circuit's determination of Williams' motion for appointment of counsel, and the second reflects the Second Circuit's dismissal of the appeals.
 Williams v.
 Hartford Police Dep't, No. 18-2465-cv, Docs. #90 & #91 (2d Cir.); Williams v.
 Hartford Police Dep't, 18-3523-cv, Docs. #29 & #30 (2d Cir.).
 The common linked document for all these entries states in relevant part that "the appeals are DISMISSED because they 'lack[] an arguable basis either in law or in fact.'
 Neitzke v.
 Williams, 490 U.S. 319, 325 (1989); see also 28 U.S.C. § 1915(e)."
 Ibid.

-Court's ruling was describing subsequent appellate activity following a district court's entry of judgment, the same principle applies to an appellate court's judgment and to subsequent appellate activity-including petitions for rehearing, petitions for writs of certiorari, and, after those steps are taken, the issuance of the appellate court's mandate.
+subsequent to that judgment-including docketing and considering petitions for rehearing, petitions for writs of certiorari, and, after those steps are taken, issuing the appellate court's mandate.